 Street Pianos provoke people into engaging and claiming ownership of their urban landscape.

-The current website had a large number of visits but engagement was low – the website was dated and didn’t enable easy interaction.
+The old website had a large number of visits but engagement was low – the website was dated and didn’t enable easy interaction.
 The challenge was to increase engagement.

-Using the research findings, the design and development team restructured and redesigned the website around piano location pages; focusing on user-generated photos and videos, as well as interactive maps to help people locate pianos near them.
+Using the research findings, the design and development team restructured and redesigned around piano location pages; focusing on user-generated photos and videos, as well as interactive maps to help people locate pianos near them.
 A revised layout and improved calls to action created a clear journey for people to share, view and discuss content.
-We catered for nearly any device with responsive design and mobile uploads.
+And last but not least, it was fully responsive and centred on mobile uploads.

 “We’ve worked with Deckchair for a few years; it’s painless and they always deliver.
 The Street Pianos website is now where it needs to be; we have more visitors, more uploads and much higher engagement.”